Gokul1342441/MeshTalk/README.md

-# Real-time Chat SDK
+# MeshTalk

-A powerful real-time chat SDK built with NestJS, WebSocket, and Elasticsearch integration.
+A real-time chat SDK with Elasticsearch integration built with NestJS and Socket.IO.

 ## Features